GeekPeak

 Quality Assurance

-Full manual audit — All 684 books were individually reviewed.
-27 non-book entries (courses, novels, duplicates) were removed.
-345 title/author corrections were applied.
+Full manual audit — All 684 initial candidate entries were individually reviewed.
+27 non-book entries (courses, novels, duplicates) were removed, 345 title/author corrections were applied.
+Ongoing maintenance has further trimmed the set to the current 664 ranked books.

 Non-book filtering — Physical products (keyboards, monitors), GitHub repositories, video courses, and spam are excluded using 70+ filter patterns.